 Housing is central to community and individual well-being.
 The type and location of a home can affect almost every aspect of a person’s life.
 Livable communities contain a range of accessible, affordable, and safe housing options.
 This ensures that residents of all backgrounds, incomes, and abilities can find appropriate and affordable housing.
 It allows people to remain in their communities as their needs change.
-A large majority of older adults wants to stay in their homes and communities as they age.
+A large majority of older adults want to stay in their homes and communities as they age.
 Some are concerned that they will not be able to do so.

 Most communities are designed with one housing type in mind.
 For example, some suburbs allow just single-family residential homes.
 In these communities, zoning does not include other housing types, such as duplexes and apartment buildings.
 This can make it difficult for people with low and moderate incomes to afford to live there.
 It also provides fewer options for those who may need a different housing type to meet physical needs or preferences.
 Having a variety of housing options provides greater choices in neighborhoods.
 Residents have a better chance of finding housing they can afford in a location that meets their needs.